A. To determine the nature of your appointment, contact Extension Human Resources.

 A. All relevant experience counts, including other Extension systems and educational institutions where your primary appointment was academic in nature.

 Q. What can I include in my summary of accomplishments?

-A. For Specialists who were converted to Assistant Extension Professional titles without an application, the dossiers submitted for promotion to Associate Extension Professional may consider all years of service and evidence of accomplishment as an unranked Specialist and as an Assistant Extension Professional.
-Subsequent application for promotion to Extension Professional may only consider years of service and evidence of accomplishment while an Associate Extension professional.
+A. For ranked Assistant Extension Professionals in that title at the time of approval of these bylaws, any future applications for promotion to Associate Extension Professional may consider all years of service and evidence of accomplishment as an unranked Specialist and as an Assistant Extension Professional.
+Subsequent application for promotion to Extension Professional may only consider years of service and evidence of accomplishment while an Associate Extension Professional.